KQM-git/TCL/docs/characters/cryo/diona.md

 **Notes**

-* Ths can stack with other forms of stamina reduction as long as they are not the exact same.
+* This can stack with other forms of stamina reduction as long as they are not the exact same.

 </TabItem>

 <TabItem value="a4" label="Ascension 4">
 <Passive char={char} passive={1} />

+**Notes**

+* This effect persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>
 </Tabs>